kandelvijaya/website/content/post/romobos18.md

 ### Takeaways from John Sundell presentation

-1. CoreAnimation is great intermediate compromise for playing with CALayer, creating icons and assets.
+1. CoreAnimation is great intermediate compromise for playing with CALayer, creating icons, assets and animation.
-2. There exists a CAReplicator (I didn't knew before) that replicates instances however allowing to apply transformation function on each.
+2. There exists a CAReplicatorLayer (I didn't knew before) that replicates instances.
+It allows one to apply transformation function on each.
 This way one can build a loading indicator in some handful lines of code.
-3. ImagineEngine and the code structure.
+3. ImagineEngine and the code structure. <https://github.com/JohnSundell/ImagineEngine>

     I talked to John about how is he managing to write a post each week, creating podcast and working on open source projects alongside his job.
 It was a nice conversation and I will follow up with hom on